Poincar\'e type inequality for hypersurfaces and rigidity results: Poincar e type inequality

 \subsection{Einstein manifolds}

 Recall that a Riemannian manifold $\overline{M}$ is Einstein if there is a real number $\lambda,$ called Einstein constant, such that its Ricci tensor satisfies

-Such manifolds are very interesting in the point of view of physics and mathematics.
-In the first, the metric of Einstein manifolds are solutions of the vacuum Einstein field equations.
-In the latter because the metric in such manifolds is a critical point of the total scalar curvature with constraints, see for instance \cite{B:78} for more details.
+Such manifolds are interesting from both mathematical and physical viewpoints.
+From the wiewpoint of physics, the metric of Einstein manifolds are solutions to the vacuum Einstein field equations.
+From the mathematical viewpoint, because the metric in such manifolds is a critical point of the total scalar curvature with constraints, see for instance \cite{B:78} for more details.